genterist/openMRS-Security/Capstone/FINAL.md

 ##  3.4.
 Vulnerability History ##

 ### Description
-OpenMrs used to have XSS, CSRF and XXE Injection.
+OpenMRS used to have XSS, CSRF and XXE Injection.

 * (XSS and CSRF)Parameters that are displayed back to the user are mostly vulnerable to cross-site scripting as user input was not validate properly and as a result, the malicious script was stored by the application and executed when it was displayed back to the user.
 * (XEE Injection)The vulnerability is caused due to an error when parsing XML entities within ZIP archives and can be exploited to e.g. disclose data from local resources or cause a DoS condition (billion laughs) via a specially crafted XML file including external entity references.
 * (XSS)OpenMRS suffers from multiple stored and reflected cross-site scripting vulnerabilities when input passed via several parameters to several scripts is not properly sanitized before being returned to the user.
 This can be exploited to execute arbitrary HTML and script code in a user's browser session in context of an affected site.
+* The Reporting Compatibility Add On before 2.0.4 for OpenMRS, as distributed in OpenMRS Reference Application before 2.6.1, does not authenticate users when deserializing XML input into ReportSchema objects.
+The result is that remote unauthenticated users are able to execute operating system commands by crafting malicious XML payloads, as demonstrated by a single admin/reports/reportSchemaXml.form request.

 ### URL and evidence
 URL: